TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (5) Drug abuse - improper or excessive use of a drug to the detriment of the individual and/or society.

-(6) Impaired pharmacist - a pharmacist who is unable to practice pharmacy with reasonable skill, competence or safety to the public because of drug abuse, and/or mental illness, the aging process or loss of motor skills, sight or hearing.
+(6) Impaired pharmacist - a pharmacist who is unable to practice pharmacy with reasonable skill, competence or safety to the public because of drug abuse, physical illness, mental illness, the aging process or loss of motor skills, sight or hearing.

 (7) Licensing authority - authority that licenses/registers pharmacists.